About the Program

 Artist Preview Night

 Artist Preview Night gives educators the opportunity to meet the teaching artists on our ruster, and discuss possible collaborations for programming.
 It is a tradeshow-style event, with mini-performances held throughout the evening.
 This year's Artist Preview Night will take place on Thursday, September 12, 2013 from 4-7p.m. at the Arts IMPACT Middle School (680 Jack Gibbs Blvd.
 43215).
 The evening's performance lineup is available here.

-Artists-in-Schools is financially assisted by the Franklin County Board of Commissioners, the Greater Columbus Arts Council, the AEP Foundation, and the Puffin Foundation.
+Artists-in-Schools is financially assisted by the Franklin County Board of Commissioners, the Greater Columbus Arts Council, and the Puffin Foundation.